danny-avila/LibreChat/docs/features/stt_tts.md

   model: 'whisper'
 ```

-if you want to undestand more about these variables check the [Whisper local](#whisper-local) section
+if you want to understand more about these variables check the [Whisper local](#whisper-local) section

 ### Azure Whisper